SK Rapid Wien: Post-World War II

 The club was involved in a controversial episode in 1984 when they eliminated Celtic from the last 16 of the European Cup Winners' Cup.
 Celtic were leading 4–3 on aggregate with 14 minutes left in the match when Rapid conceded a penalty.
 As the Rapid players protested to the match officials, their defender Rudolf Weinhofer then fell to the ground and claimed to have been hit by a bottle thrown from the stands.
 However, television images clearly showed that a bottle was thrown onto the pitch and did not hit Weinhofer.
 The match finished 4–3, but Rapid appealed to UEFA for a replay, and both teams were fined.
 The replay appeal was turned down initially, but Rapid appealed for a second time.
 On this occasion, Rapid's fine was doubled but UEFA also stipulated the match be replayed 100 mi from Celtic's ground.
 The game was held on 12 December 1984 at Old Trafford, Manchester, and Rapid won 1–0 through a Peter Pacult strike.

 Rapid reached its first European final in 1985, losing 3–1 in the Cup Winners' Cup Final to Everton in Rotterdam.
 Eleven years later, in the same tournament's final in Brussels, Rapid lost 1–0 to Paris Saint-Germain.

 Rapid last reached the group stage of the UEFA Champions League in 2005–06 after beating F91 Dudelange of Luxembourg 9–3 on aggregate and then defeating Lokomotiv Moscow 2–1 on aggregate in a play-off after a 1–0 victory in Russia.
 They eventually finished last in their group after losing all of their matches against Bayern Munich, Juventus and Club Brugge.

 In 2015, the Rapid youth team took part in the third season of the Football for Friendship international children's social program, the final events of which were held in Berlin.

+Woman's section

+In 2022, the founding of a woman's section was initiated by a petition of club members and a positive vote at the membership meeting.
+Katja Gürtler was appointed as the first head coach in August 2023.
+The first team started competing in the 3rd tier (Wiener Frauen Landesliga) of the Austrian Woman's football league system in the 2024/25 season.

+In their first season, they won the league with a perfect record as well as the regional Cup competition (Wiener Frauen Cup).
+They also won the promotion play-off earning them a spot in the 2.
+Bundesliga for the 2025/26 season.